Armenian religion in Cyprus: Halevga

-The monastery won the favour of the Ottomans: a 1642 firman exempted Armenians from paying taxes for the monastery, whose terms were renewed in 1660 and 1701.
-The 1650-1750 period is considered its "golden century", as huge areas of land were purchased or given to the monastery.
+The monastery won the favour of the Ottomans; a 1642 firman exempted Armenians from paying taxes for the monastery, whose terms were renewed in 1660 and 1701.
+The 1650–1750 period is considered its "golden century", as huge areas of land were purchased or given to the monastery.
 A large-scale renovation took place between 1734 and 1735 by Archimandrite Haroutiun, while between 1811 and 1818 Symeon Agha of Crimea financed a complete restoration and built the present chapel of the monastery.
 The initial chapel, at the centre of the monastic compound, was destroyed by earthquakes and natural conditions; the present chapel, next to the original one, was inaugurated on 3 January 1814.
 Renovations and restorations took place also in 1866 (by commission of the Armenian Patriarch of Constantinople Boghos Taktakian), in 1926 (by commission of Dickran Ouzounian, Ashod Aslanian and Garo Balian), in 1929 (by commission of Boghos and Anna Magarian), between 1947 and 1949 (by commission of Hovhannes and Mary Shakarian) and again in 1973 (by initiative of the Armenian Ethnarchy of Cyprus).
-The road linking the monastery to Halevga was constructed in 1926–1927, by commission of Agha Garabed Melkonian, while the square, to the east of the monastery, was constructed in 1933 by commission of Catholicos Sahag II.
+The road linking the monastery to Halevga was constructed in 1926 and 1927, by commission of Agha Garabed Melkonian, while the square, to the east of the monastery, was constructed in 1933 by commission of Catholicos Sahag II.

 For centuries, the monastery had been an important spiritual centre.
 Until the early 20th century, a large number of exquisite and priceless manuscripts written at the monastery's scriptorium between 1202 and 1740, as well as numerous valuable ecclesiastical vessels, were kept here, before they were moved to Nicosia for safe-keeping; since 1947, 56 illuminated manuscripts are at the Catholicosate of Cilicia in Antelias.
-It appears that the last monks lived permanently until about 1800.
-There are two monuments in the vicinity: a commemorative stone column at the square of the monastery, unveiled on 8 September 1933 by Catholicos Sahag II, and a mortar obelisk dedicated to Abbot Mekhitar, on top of the namesake hill to the north-west of the monastery, unveiled on 2 August 1931 by Catholicos Sahag II and Archbishop Bedros Saradjian.
+It appears that the last monks lived there permanently until about 1800.
+There are two monuments in the vicinity: a commemorative stone column at the square of the monastery, unveiled on 8 September 1933 by Catholicos Sahag II, and a mortar obelisk dedicated to Abbot Mkhitar, on top of the namesake hill to the north-west of the monastery, unveiled on 2 August 1931 by Catholicos Sahag II and Archbishop Bedros Saradjian.